tszheichoi/sensor-zoo/README.md

 ### 2. Export

-In Sensor Logger, export your recording.
+In Sensor Logger, export your recording in Zipped CSV format.
 The app produces a `.zip` file.
 Unzip it — you'll get a directory containing one CSV per sensor:

 ```
 my-recording/